 The transaction price is determined based on the consideration to which the Company will be entitled in exchange for transferring goods and services to the customer.
 To the extent the transaction price includes variable consideration, the Company estimates the amount of variable consideration that should be included in the transaction price utilizing either the expected value method or the most likely amount method, depending on the nature of the variable consideration.
 Variable consideration is included in the transaction price if, in the Company's judgment, it is probable that a significant future reversal of cumulative revenue under the contract will not occur.
 Any estimates, including the effect of the constraint on variable consideration, are evaluated at each reporting period for any changes.
-Determining the transaction price requires significant judgment, which is discussed in further detail for each of the Company's collaboration agreements in Note 9.
-In addition, none of the Company's contracts as of December 31, 2021 contained a significant financing component.
+Determining the transaction price requires significant judgment, which is discussed in further detail for each of the Company's contracts as of December 31, 2021 contained a significant financing component.